MORE THAN 6 MILLION AMERICANS ARE LIVING WITH ALZHEIMER'S. BY 2050, THIS NUMBER IS PROJECTED TO RISE TO NEARLY 13 MILLION.

 - Among people age 70, 61% of those with Alzheimer's dementia are expected to die before the age of 80 compared with 30% of people without Alzheimer's — a rate twice as high.

-People age 65 and older survive an average of 4 to 8 years after a diagnosis of Alzheimer’s dementia, yet some live as long as 20 years with Alzheimer’s.
+People age 65 and older survive an average of four to eight years after a diagnosis of Alzheimer’s dementia, yet some live as long as 20 years with Alzheimer’s.
 This reflects the slow, uncertain progression of the disease.

 Eighty-three percent of the help provided to older adults in the United States comes from family members, friends or other unpaid caregivers.
 Nearly half of all caregivers who provide help to older adults do so for someone living with Alzheimer's or another dementia.